Skip to main content

 Purpose

-The Ryan White HIV/AIDS Program Part F Dental Reimbursement Program provides funding designed to improve access to oral healthcare services for low income people with HIV, and to train dental students, dental hygiene students, and dental residents to deliver dental care to people with HIV.
+The Ryan White HIV/AIDS Program Part F Dental Reimbursement Program provides funding designed to improve access to oral healthcare services for low-income people with HIV, and to train dental students, dental hygiene students, and dental residents to deliver dental care to people with HIV.
+HRSA has a focus on those who are medically vulnerable or live in areas with limited access to care.

-Funding may be used to reimburse certain costs related to providing uncompensated or partially uncompensated oral health care to low income people with HIV from July 1, 2022 to June 30, 2023 at accredited dental or dental hygiene education programs recognized by the Commission on Dental Accreditation.
+Funding may be used reimburse certain costs incurred by eligible entities that have provided uncompensated or partially uncompensated oral healthcare to people with HIV from July 1, 2024, through June 30, 2025

 Eligibility